golemfactory/reputation-aggregator-mock/requestor-agent/README.md

     --random-fail-factor  INT  # 0-100 % of tasks that will fail without any fault on the provider side)
                                # (this is intended strictly for development/testing), defaults to 0
     --task-timeout-factor INT  # Task will timeout after (task-size * task-timeout-factor).
 Defaults to 600.
 Sample values:
-                               #    30 - Only the fastest providers will succeed
+                               #    30 - Only the fastest providers will succeed (or maybe just no provider)
                                #   100 - Most of the devnet providers should work
                                #   200 - All devnet providers should work
                                # NOTE: these numbers might be far from exact, and might vary between runs (especially for